srdqty/ats-practice/README.md

 # ats-practice

-A nix-shell with ats2 installed.
+A nix-shell with ats2 0.3.10 and patsolve_z3.

 ```
-nix-shell nix/development.nix
+nix-shell ./shell.nix
 ```